Music of Tuvalu

 The traditional music of Tuvalu consists of dances, including fatele, fakanau and fakaseasea.
 The influence of the Samoan missionaries sent to Tuvalu by the London Missionary Society from the 1860s resulted in the suppression of songs about the traditional religions or magic and many songs were lost.
 As the influence of the missionaries diminished in the 20th century the traditional dances were revived and the siva dance tradition from Samoa also became popular.
-The fatele, in its modern form, is performed at community events and to celebrate leaders and other prominent individuals.

 Te titi tao is a traditional skirt placed upon another skirt - a titi kaulama - and tops (teuga saka), headbands, armbands, and wristbands continue to be used in performances of the fatele.

 Te Vaka, an Oceanic music group, contains Tuvaluans and musicians with Tuvaluan ancestry; Te Vaka performs original contemporary Pacific music or "South Pacific Fusion".

 History

 Poetry recitations were a common feature of traditional music before European contact, but this practice has since vanished.